 How is air pollution affecting Redwood National Park?

 - Redwood trees thrive on naturally-occurring coastal fog that often makes it difficult to capture the perfect photo.
 Additionally, fine particles of air pollution from human-caused sources can cause haze in the park, affecting how well and how far visitors can see vistas and landmarks. more »

-- Levels of nitrogen and sulfur deposition are relatively low, still, forest lichens may be sensitive to nitrogen eutrophication (enrichment). more »
+- Levels of nitrogen and sulfur deposition are relatively low, but, forest lichens and streams may be sensitive to nitrogen eutrophication (enrichment) and acifification. more »

 - Estimated ground-level ozone concentrations are relatively low, but plant species known to be very sensitive to ozone are found in the park. more »

 What is the National Park Service doing about air pollution at the park?

 - Monitoring fine particles and haze to assess status and trends in visibility. more »